 Overview of BC Securities Laws

-The British Columbia Securities Commission's mission is to ensure a fair and efficient securities market that warrants public confidence, while fostering a dynamic and competitive securities industry in British Columbia.
+The BC Securities Commission's mission is to ensure a fair and efficient securities market that warrants public confidence, while fostering a dynamic and competitive securities industry in British Columbia.
 We do this by regulating the trading of all securities in B.C. through the Securities Act and rules, regulations, policies and instruments established under the Act.

 There are two basic requirements underlying our securities laws: